techservicesillinois/secops-soar-tdx/CONTRIBUTING.md

 1. Once the secrets are configured, make a change in your repository or manually trigger the GitHub Actions workflow
 2. Go to the `Actions` tab in your repository to see the workflow running
-3. If everything is configured correctly, you should see the workflow completing successfully
+3. If everything is configured correctly, the updated application code will be deployed to your Splunk SOAR instance